Explore-AI/classification-predict-streamlit-template/README.md

 We also developed a web application using Streamlit for easy interaction with our model.
 You can navigate to our app repository by following this link: [https://github.com/TheZeitgeist-RR12/Streamlit-App.git]
 Feel free to explore, experiment, and contribute to the project.

+## Conclusion
+By developing this machine learning model, we provide companies in the environmentally friendly and sustainable sector with valuable insights into consumer sentiment.
+This, in turn, can inform their marketing strategies, help them better understand their target market, and help them improve their products.